 1.)
 Events that occur at the current simulation time and can be processed in any order.
 These are the active events.
 2) Events that occur at the current simulation time, but that shall be processed after all the active events are processed.
 These are the inactive events.
 3) Events that have been evaluated during some previous simulation time, but that shall be assigned at this simulation time after all the active and inactive events are processed.
 These are the nonblocking assign update events.
 4) Events that shall be processed after all the active, inactive, and nonblocking assign update events are processed.
 These are the monitor events.
 5) Events that occur at some future simulation time.
 These are the future events.
 Future events are divided into future inactive events, and future nonblocking assignment update events.

-#2 Updated by Wilson Snyder almost 5 years ago
+#2 Updated by Wilson Snyder over 10 years ago

 First, using the clock_enable pragma is fine.
 I updated the docs for next release.

 You're right how the event queue works for an event simulator.
 However Verilator instead computes the event ordering internally then optimizes; this is a lot more complicated (and bug prone) but more than 2x faster.

 As for your problem, can you reduce it to a little testcase as described in the manual and post it (search for t_EXAMPLE)?
 It ouldn't be shocking if there is a latch bugs, as latches now days are relatively rarely encountered.